-Athlete's foot is a fungal infection that affects the upper layer of the skin of the foot, especially when it is warm, moist and irritated.
-Athlete's foot is a form of ringworm.
+Athlete's foot is a fungal infection that affects the upper layer of the skin of the foot, especially when it is warm, moist, and irritated.

 Thick, tight shoes are more likely to trigger athlete's foot because they squeeze the toes together, creating ideal conditions for the fungus to thrive.
-Experts say that plastic shoes, which warm and moisten feet the most, are more likely to bring on athlete's foot than those made from other materials, such as leather or canvass.
+Experts say that plastic shoes, which warm and moisten feet the most, are more likely to bring on athlete's foot than those made from other materials, such as leather or canvas.

 Athlete's foot can be spread through direct and indirect contact: